TylerYep/workshop/README.md

 Three packages are exposed to the user - algorithms, ml, and structures.
 Imports are done quickly and painlessly.
 We avoid circular imports by importing algorithms needed to create data structures inline.

+## Dataclasses
+Dataclasses are one of the trickiest things to work with in Python.
+I tentatively have decided to make any class that would benefit from one of the below points into a dataclass.
+Benefits:
+- `__init__`, in constructors that simply set all parameters.
+- `__eq__`, which ensures that a tuple of object fields are compared.
+- `__repr__`, which is perfect for error messages.
+- `@dataclass(order=True)` when nodes or structs should be comparable.
+If a dataclass is not ideal, using `@functools.total_ordering` is a viable alternative.

+My choices:
+- Explicitly define the `__init__` function whenever you have more initialization logic than "set all parameters as fields".
+A common example is when a self member variable shouldn't be a constructor parameter.
+This makes reading the class much easier and allows better control over the logic.
+- Create a separate `__str__` function to use when printing the object for visualizing the state of the data structure. `__repr__` should contain a single line while string should be pretty printed.
+- Define `__hash__` myself, since I can choose the necessary fields to make a unique hash.
+Additionally, using `@dataclass(frozen=True)` is almost never a good idea, since you won't be able to even set attributes in `__post_init__`, and the docs specifically point out a performance penalty.
+- Prefer the `@with_slots` and the _dataslots_ library over using `__slots__`.
+It is a clean single decorator and dependency rather than an ugly list of strings.

+# Style Guide
+- Use `scripts/install-hooks` to enforce all styles.
+- Order functions within a class in the following order:

 ### Types and Data Structures
 Double Ended Queues